 Getting a complaint

-There is nothing quite like a solicitor’s letter threatening defamation proceedings to get stomach muscles knotted!
+- There is nothing quite like a solicitor’s letter threatening defamation proceedings to get stomach muscles knotted!
 The most obvious advice is do not respond (apart from a holding letter) until the facts have been properly investigated and an assessment made as to the real risk of liability.
 If after such an investigation (including possible legal assistance), you decide that there is a significant risk then you should consider an offer of amends under the Act and/or an apology.
 First, the Act provides a procedure whereby an early apology and offer to pay costs and consideration of some monetary compensation (although this is not mandatory) may provide you with a

 - defence (regardless of other defences) if it is a reasonable offer and made within 28 days of a letter of complaint (which should state that the letter should be regarded as a ‘concerns notice’ under the Act).
 Part 3 of the 2005 Act spells out the steps which must be taken for such an offer and which must be followed carefully.
 Even if no offer of amends is made, an apology can now be given openly without fear that this is an acceptance of liability that may take away defences such as truth or comment.
 The Act now forbids any apology being used in such a way, so it can always be used by a defendant to reduce damages without fear and should be seriously considered if there is a real risk of ultimate liability.

 Misleading or deceptive conduct

 - .
 Often a complaint may include this as well as defamation.
 This Act does not apply to the media who are exempt from section 52 as they are ‘information providers’ under section 65A of the Act.
 There are no known cases on this topic, but there must also be an argument that a collecting institution may also be an ‘information provider’ and also exempt.
 If such a claim is made against you then this may be an available argument.

 C. Anti-Vilification Legislation

 - Generally, in the context of considering whether the display of an artwork or the performance of a dramatic or musical performance might be affected by the legislation, it is the following questions are relevant:

 - Was the conduct or act in public?